Managing projects without a solid resource plan can lead to missed deadlines, overworked teams, and wasted budgets.

 - Happier teams: Manageable workloads and clear expectations keep your team engaged, productive, and motivated.

-1. Outline the project’s estimated scope
+Step 1: Outline the project’s work and estimated hours

-Phase | Task | Role | Hours | Description |
+Phase | Deliverable | Task | Estimated hours | Assigned role |

 ---|---|---|---|---|